kaazing/gateway/doc/security/p_krb_config_tgg.md

 Next Steps
 ----------

-After you configure ${the.gateway}, ensure your clients are also configured for Kerberos.
-For information on creating ${gateway.name.long} client Kerberos challenge handlers, see the [Howto](../index.md#dev_topics) documentation for developers.
+After you configure the Gateway, ensure your clients are also configured for Kerberos.
+For information on creating KAAZING Gateway client Kerberos challenge handlers, see the [Howto](../index.md#dev_topics) documentation for developers.

 Notes
 -----